1024jp/GzipSwift/README.md

         * if yes, link the library manually by passing '-Xlinker -L/usr/local/lib' with `swift build`

 ### Carthage
-GzipSwift is [Carthage](https://github.com/Carthage/Carthage) compatible.
+GzipSwift is [Carthage](https://github.com/Carthage/Carthage)-compatible.
 To install, add the following line to your `Cartfile`:

 ```ruby
 github "1024jp/GzipSwift"